kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART2.md

 21c6ed7f-dbc8-43cb-bc30-c28c4a6c481a
 ```

-With this uuid we proceed to run the following commands (in the openstack server):
+With this uuid, we proceed to run the following commands (in the openstack server):

 ```bash
 cd /tmp